blendermf/XLShredLoader/README.md

 - Custom Push Speed
 - Flip Mods (realistic flip rotation and/or flipped switch flip direction)
 - Object Spawner
+- Realistic Vert (if at the top of a fully vert ramp, you'll pop up, not away from the ramp)

 ### Installation